Skip to main content

 Lower debt-to-income ratio

 A debt-to-income ratio is the amount of money you make in a given period compared to the amount you owe in debt.
-Lowering this ratio may improve your credit, help you get approved for other loans (like a home mortgage), and help you qualify for lower interest rates.
+Lowering this ratio may improve your credit, help you get approved for other loans (like a home mortgage), and help you qualify for lower interest rates

-What are the disadvantages of paying off a car loan early?
+Disadvantages of paying off a car loan early

 Prepayment penalties